GNOME/gnome-shell-extensions/README.md

      Shows a status menu for rapid unmount and power off of external storage devices (i.e. pendrives)

- * example

-     A minimal example illustrating how to write extensions.

  * launch-new-instance

      Changes application icons to always launch a new instance when activated.